s4ke/Master-Thesis/src/md/041-futures.md

 important problem.
 When using a `ArrowParallel` backend that resides on multiple computers, all communication between the nodes is done via the master node, as shown in the Eden trace in Figure \ref{fig:withoutFutures}.
-This can become a serious bottleneck for a larger amount of data and number of processes as e.g. @Berthold2009-fft showcases.
+This can become a serious bottleneck for larger amounts of data and number of processes as e.g. @Berthold2009-fft showcases.

 ![Communication between 4 Eden processes without Futures.